Pushpak174/Scholarship/README.md

 # Scholarship
-Scholarship Finder — a MERN app that helps students discover, match and save scholarships tailored to their profile Now I'll create a much more detailed README that clearly explains the personalized scholarship matching feature:I'll generate the comprehensive README content for you that clearly explains the personalized scholarship matching feature:
+Scholarship Finder — a MERN app that helps students discover, match and save scholarships tailored to their profile

 ```markdown
 # 🎓 Scholarship Finder - Intelligent Scholarship Matching Platform